MarkBlumenthal/ENQODE/Part3/score-widget/README.md

 Follow these steps to set up and run the project:

-1. Clone this repository:

-Navigate to the project folder:
+1. Navigate to the project folder:

 cd Part3
 cd score-widget